 Saving A Turn of the Century Home is more than a real estate story.

 It is about how one lady, my Great Aunt, stood up against developers.
-She was on a mission to save her turn of the century Hackensack home and neighborhood.
+She was on a mission to save her turn of the century Hackensack home and neighborhood along with the entire Fairmount District.

 My family has spread out across the US but things were different when I was a child.
 I grew up in a very close and nurturing world where my large extended Armenian family lived very near each other.
 We were a family of immigrants and their first born all of whom were the adults in my world.